 It is referred to as a buy-out because the insurance company is buying you out of the Policy.
 Once you accept a lump-sum payout, the insurance company no longer has a financial liability to you under the Policy.

 Lump sum buyouts are not right for everyone.
 Also, you have no right to get a buyout, this is something the insurance company agrees to do voluntarily.
 In all cases, a lump-sum buyout is something the insurance company will look at on a case-by-case basis.

-Most of the major disability insurance companies in Canada will consider lump-sum buyouts on a case-by-case basis, including Manulife, Great-West Life, Sun Life, Blue Cross Life, RBC Life, Desjardins Financial, Industrial Alliance, and others.
+Most of the major disability insurance companies in Canada will consider lump-sum buyouts on a case-by-case basis.
+This includes Manulife, Great-West Life, Sun Life, Blue Cross Life, RBC Life, Desjardins Financial, Industrial Alliance, and others.

 Related Guide: Ultimate Guide to Long-term Disability Benefits in Canada

-Three things you must know before you mention the word “lump-sum buyout” to your insurance company:
+Three things you must know before you mention a buyout of a disability insurance policy to your insurance company:

-Lump-sum buyouts are something that you need to handle very delicately so the whole situation does not blow up in your face.
-Following are the three things you must know before you ever mention the words “lump sum buy-out” to your insurance company:
+Lump-sum buyouts are something that you need to handle very delicately.
+If you don’t, then the whole situation can blow up in your face.
+Following are three things you must know before you ever mention the words “lump sum buy-out” to your insurance company:

 1. How insurance companies calculate the value of lump-sum buyouts for disability benefits cases